jackoalan/llvm-mos/README.md

 to abstract symbols placed in the zero page by the linker.
 Only registers actually accessed are emitted.

-One 2-byte pointer register and one zero-page location are presently reserved by the compiler.
-The pointer is used for the soft stack pointer; the other is used for last-chance saving/restoring of values after register allocation.
-The standalone register is considered `ZP_0`, which means it's the low byte of an unusable pointer register, `ZP_0/ZP_1`. `ZP_1` is otherwise freely usable for register.
+One 2-byte pointer register is presently reserved by the compiler as a soft stack; it's low and high bytes are the external symbols `__SPlo` and `__SPhi`, respectively.

 Eventually, a compiler flag should allow the user to specify how many zero page locations are available for use by the compiler.
 This will limit the register allocator and potentially increase the amount of stack used by the generated code.

+### Memory usage

+The compiler currently allocates 3 absolute memory locations for emergency saving and restoring: `__SaveA`, `__SaveX`, and `__SaveP`.
+These are rarely used, but all three need to be visible to the linker for program correctness.

+Eventually, these locations can be handled like any other de-stackified memory locations, as they're guaranteed not to be live across calls.
+Accordingly, they can be lowered to stack indices, which can in turn be lowered to global memory locations, with global coloring to reuse those locations where live ranges don't interfere.
+This would remove the requirement for linker scripts and the C runtime to be aware of these locations at all.

 ## Further Examples